Kenya Moore Says Kim Zolciak Has ‘Aged Like Sour Milk,’ Denies NeNe Leakes’ Rumored Big ‘RHOA’ Paycheck

 Kim also pointed out that her husband, Kroy Biermann, made plenty of money from his NFL days.
 When Kenya said that Kim’s lips look like duck lips, Kim retorted that Kenya’s “t**s are so nasty and huge.”

-As previously reported by the Inquisitr, Kim confirmed during her Watch What Happens Live appearance last week that she is returning to The Real Housewives of Atlanta for season 10 but not in a starring role.
+As previously reported by the Inquisitr, Kim confirmed during her Watch What Happens Live appearance last week that she is returning to The Real Housewives of Atlanta for Season 10 but not in a starring role.

 Speaking to The Breakfast Club, Kenya Moore quipped that Kim Zolciak, whose own spin-off show Don’t Be Tardy was recently renewed for its sixth season, is returning because she needs the paycheck.